-All applicants to the Master in Public Policy program must fulfill the program's Admissions requirements.
-The links provided describe in detail what applicants must do and provide in order to be admitted into the program.
+All applicants to the Master in Public Policy program must fulfill the program's admissions requirements, detailed below, to be considered for admission into the program.

 All applicants to the Master's in Public Policy (MPP) must have an earned baccalaureate degree from an accredited 4-year college or university in the United States or comparable non-U.S. degree/diploma from a recognized foreign institution of higher education at the time of matriculation.
 Undergraduate seniors may apply in their final semester with expectation that they will have graduated prior to enrolling in MPP courses.
 A copy of official transcripts from all colleges/universities attended, undergraduate and graduate, must be submitted as part of the application process.